Green humphead parrotfish: Life cycle

+The green humphead parrotfish is slow-growing and long-lived (up to 40 years), with delayed reproduction and low replenishment rates.
+They are sexually monochromatic, i.e. there is no initial or terminal phase in the life cycle of the adults.
+The fish spawn pelagically near the outer reef slope or near promontories, gutters, or channel mouths during a lunar cycle, usually spawning just prior to the new moon.
+They make use of spawning aggregation sites.

 Newly settled juveniles are found in branching coral habitats (primarily Acropora) in sheltered lagoons.
-Small juveniles (<50mm) are often associated with Damselfish.
-Larger juvenile green humphead parrotfish are found in lagoons, often in seagrass beds, and the adults are found in clear outer lagoons and seaward reefs up to a depth of 30 m.
-They feed on benthic algae and live corals.
+Small juveniles (<50mm) are often associated with damselfish.
+Larger juvenile green humphead parrotfish are found in lagoons, often in seagrass beds, and the adults are found in clear outer lagoons and sea-ward reefs up to a depth of 30 m.

-Adult green humphead parrotfish may ram its head against corals to facilitate feeding.
-Each adult fish ingests over five tons of structural reef carbonates per year, contributing significantly to the bioerosion of reefs.
-The fish sleeps among corals, in caves and shipwrecks at night, usually in large groups.